jivkoto/kafka-poc/README.md

 -----
 Spring boot related Kafka code is in com.poc.kafka.spring

-There are several use cases tested with spring
+There are several use cases tested with spring.
+Each use case sends and receives messages (except load case)
 1. Produce and consume String based message.
 Code is located in StringMessage*.
 Code for this use case requires manual acknowledge after receiving the message
 2. Produce and consume Avro based messages that use custom serializer and deserializer that doesn't rely on schema